 The trend in environmental regulation is to place more restrictions and limitations on activities that may affect the environment and thus, there can be no assurance as to the amount or timing of future expenditures for environmental compliance or remediation and actual future expenditures may be different from the amounts we currently anticipate.
 As with the midstream industry in general, complying with current and anticipated environmental laws and regulations can increase Antero Midstream's capital costs to construct, maintain and operate equipment and facilities.
 While these laws and regulations affect Antero Midstream's maintenance capital expenditures and net income, Antero Midstream does not believe they will have a material adverse effect on its business, financial position or results of operations or cash flows, nor does Antero Midstream believe that they will affect its competitive position since the operations of Antero Midstream's competitors are generally similarly affected.
 In addition, Antero Midstream believes that the various activities in which it is presently engaged that are subject to environmental laws and regulations are not expected to materially interrupt or diminish its operational ability to gather natural gas and provide water handling and treatment services.
 Antero Midstream cannot assure you, however, that future events, such as changes in existing laws or enforcement policies, the promulgation of new laws or regulations, or the development or discovery of new facts or conditions will not cause Antero Midstream to incur significant costs.
-Below is a discussion of the material environmental laws and regulations that relate to its business.
-Antero Midstream believes that it is in substantial compliance with all of these environmental laws and regulations.
+Below is a discussion of the material environmental laws and regulations.